triole/mailonfail/readme.md

   </br><b>Exitcode</b></br></br>{{.exitcode}}</br>
 ```

 Every config value can be overwritten by an env var.
+This comes in handy in `crontabs`.
 Available env vars...

 ```go mdox-exec="sh/print_av_env_vars.sh"
 MOF_MAIL_FROM